 Imam Ghazali wrote many books through all his life.
 A European researcher has determined 404 books of Imam Ghazali in his book titled al-Ghazali.

-One can find information on every field of religion and morality of Islam in Ghazali’s books have a style which everybody can understand.
+One can find information on every field of religion and morality of Islam in Ghazali’s books having a style which everybody can understand.
 Four German professors inspected Ghazali’s books and adored the religion of Islam and became Muslim translating his books into German.

 These are some of his famous masterpieces: Ihya Ulum al-din (The Revival of the Religious Sciences), Kimya al-Saadat (the Alchemy of the Happiness), Jawahir-ul-Qur’ân (the Jewels of the Qur’an), Qawaid-ul-Aqaid (the Rules of the Creeds), Kitab-ul-Iqtisad fil Itiqad (Exposition of Faith), Ilcâm-ul-Avam an Ilm il-Kalam (Abbreviation of the Ihya), Mizan-ul-Amal (Balance of Action), Qistas ul-Mustaqim (the Correct Balance), Tahafut al-Falasifa (Incoherence of the Philosophers), Maqasid al-Falasifa (the Aims of the Philosophers), Al-Munqizu Aniddalâl (Deliverance from the Error), Al-Fatawa (Verdicts), Hulasat-ut-Tasnif fit-Tasawwuf, Ayyuh-al-Walad (O my son!), Durrat-al-Fakhira (The Exquisite Pearl).